micahwoods/atcweb3/content/shiny-apps/shiny4.md

 widget = "blank"  # See https://wowchemy.com/docs/page-builder/
-headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 80  # Order that this section will appear.
+headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 40  # Order that this section will appear.

-title = "GP avatar"
+title = "Sustainability index"

 [design]
   # Choose how many columns the section has.
 Valid values: 1 or 2.